Throughout my early running career I suffered from major stomach issues when training and racing hard.

 If you suffer from a sensitive stomach during or after hard training like I did, then digestive enzymes might be a helpful solution for you as well.

-In my case, they dramatically improved my stomach issues to the point that when I am consistent about taking my enzymes in the morning, I never even think about my stomach during or after runs.
+In my case, they dramatically improved my stomach issues to the point that when I am consistent about taking my probiotic in the evening, I never even think about my stomach during or after runs.

 They may also help if you have some slight food intolerances or sensitivities such as dairy products or gluten.